SamChou19815/website/packages/wiki/docs/resources-cs.md

   club management decisions.
 - [One Year as Developer Lead](https://blog.developersam.com/2020/05/14/one-year-as-dev-lead/):
   Covers a much more successful experience of myself as developer lead at Cornell DTI.
 Do not take everything in the post as absolute guideline.
-Remember that my project team has a much better engineer pool than Computerization.
+Remember that your organization might have a very different application pool than a college-level CS project team.

 ## Software engineering blog posts